-To help DAI promote their industry-leading software solutions at three major international shows, we produced a set of logistics brochures that perfectly balance the power of innovative technology and its impact on our everyday lives.
+To help DAI promote their industry-leading software solutions at three major international shows, we produced a logistics brochure design that perfectly balances the power of innovative technology and its impact on our everyday lives.

 DAI offers a complete set of software solutions that span the Supply Chain landscape.
 Benefitting over 30m people in the UK alone, DAI’s leadership in IT supports over 500 sites across 16 different countries all over the world.

 DAI was attending three major industry shows to promote their range of solutions: